International Baccalaureate Grades 11-12

 The purpose of assessments is to:

-- Provide clear expectations using the prescribed assessment objectives and criteria.
+- Using the prescribed MYP objectives and criteria.

-- Provide timely feedback for students and teachers.
+- Provide timely feedback and data for students, teachers and families.

 - Develop global thinkers via assessments set in a variety of cultural and linguistic contexts.